BikashDuwal/BikashDuwal/README.md

 - 👋 Hi, I’m Bikash Duwal
-- HI, I'm Noob pro max
+ I'm Noob pro max
-- nothing to say much until we meet next time
+nothing to say much until we meet next time

 <!---
 BikashDuwal/BikashDuwal is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.